 Go to a safe place.
 You deserve to feel safe at this time.

 Your feelings are valid.
 You may be experiencing a wide range of emotions, such as anger, confusion, disbelief, despair, fear, outrage, recurring memories, sadness, and shock.
-Any and all of these feelings are appropriate.
+Any and all of these feelings are appropriate responses to trauma.

 You have a right to confidentiality.
 The Center for Women, Gender & Sexuality offers a confidential victim advocate for your support.
-This individual is not a mandated reporter, which means your conversation will stay between the two of you.
-It is your right to decide the best option for you.
-The advocate can help you make this decision.
+This individual does not, and cannot, report to law enforcement or to the university.
+It is your right to decide which reports, if any, you wish to file.
+The advocate can help you decide what options are best for you.

 It is your right to decide what to do.
 It is your right to decide whether to tell someone, who to tell, and what resources to use.
 You may choose to speak with someone or not.
 If you are unsure what to do, the confidential victim advocate can help you make this decision.
 In private, you may ask questions, determine whether or not to report, and seek help in accessing campus and/or community resources for support.
-Note: In the case of sexual assault, if you do feel you will likely want to report, a prompt report to the Department of Public Safety is critical to gather any time-sensitive information and evidence.
-See below.
+Please note that successful criminal prosecutions— distinct from institutional investigations— will benefit from a police report, which allows law enforcement to gather time sensitive information and evidence.

 Preserve evidence, if possible—before you report the incident and/or seek medical care.
 Do not shower, bathe, douche, brush your teeth, or throw away any clothing that might contain evidence of the assault.
 Save articles of clothing, bedding, etc., in separate paper bags and bring them to the hospital or give them to the police.
-(Try not to use plastic bags, because they can damage evidence.)
+Note that plastic bags can damage evidence.
 Do not disturb anything in the area in which the assault occurred.

-- Go to the hospital emergency department for treatment of injuries, prevention of sexually transmitted diseases—including HIV—and pregnancy, and crisis intervention and emotional support services.
+- Go to the hospital emergency department for treatment of injuries, prevention of sexually transmitted infections (including HIV) and pregnancy, and crisis intervention and emotional support services.

 - Physical evidence for medical and legal services can also be collected at this time.
 A toxicology kit can be completed that may be able to detect "rape drugs."
-If you want evidence collected, you must go to the emergency department within 5 days of the incident.
+The window to collect forensic evidence is within 120 hours, or 5 days, of the incident.